-Renovation projects are notoriously challenging to manage, especially Deep Retrofit.
+Renovation projects are very challenging to manage, especially deep retrofit.
 There are so many component parts to arrange and each needs to be dove tailed neatly into the next for a successful outcome.
-Unless you have a Knowledge of Construction and Experience in Construction you’ll struggle to succeed!
+Unless you have a deep knowledge of construction and experience in construction management you will struggle to succeed.

-Regrettably however, construction continues to be the one industry in which a lot of people presume that they can ‘give it a go themselves’.
-How is anybody without any experience in the (mine) field of construction expected to know how to schedule works and tradesmen for example?
-Oversights and delays will occur and they will always cost you money – extra money for numerous simple things that you wouldn’t even consider at first.
-What about that Portaloo that ends up on site for a longer time than you initially intended, for instance?
-What about the tradesman who is left standing around with nothing to do for a day or two?
-He’ll still have to be paid for those unproductive days.
-The truth is, if you don’t have experience in Deep Retrofit, design and construction, you’ll most likely fail to successfully manage a renovation project.
-Not only will the quality of the finished product not be good, but you’ll probably suffer budget over-runs too.
+However, construction continues to be the one industry in which people presume that they can give it a go themselves and succeed.
+Without experience oversights and delays will occur and they will always cost you money – extra money for numerous simple things that you wouldn’t even consider at first.
+For example, the tradesmen left standing around with nothing to do for a day or two, they’ll still have to be paid for those unproductive days.
+Or simple things like not ordering the correct quantity of materials, or even just forgetting to have the portaloo removed on time.
+These are all ‘slippage’ and slippage cost money.
+If you don’t have experience in construction management, you’ll most likely fail to successfully manage a renovation project.
+Not only will the quality of the finished product not be good, but you’ll suffer budget over-runs too.

-So, please do not attempt to build by ‘direct labour’!!
-Renovation works and especially Deep Retrofit require close co-ordination and co-operation between tradesmen and suppliers.
+We recommend that no-one every attempts to renovate by direct labour.
+Renovation works and especially deep retrofit require close co-ordination and co-operation between tradesmen and suppliers.
 There are a host of jobs and tasks that are not the responsibility of any particular trade.
-These are known as ‘builders’ works’ and will become your concern if you decide to give ‘direct labour’ a shot.
-Buildings built by direct labour usually (shoddily) reflect the fact that there is no experienced project manager in charge with a genuine interest in the finished project.
-Bear in mind that builders and tradesmen operate under the instruction of the project manager.
-They are not designers or managers, they just do what is asked of them.
-A project manager will consider all the component parts of your Deep Retrofit renovation, using experience, expertise and joined-up thinking to stitch them all together.
-The project manager will care about your project and the quality of your completed Deep Retrofit.
+These are known as ‘builders’ works’ and will become your concern if you decide to give direct labour a shot.
+Buildings renovated by direct labour usually reflect the fact that there is no experienced individual in charge with an interest in overall the finished product.
+Builders and tradesmen are accustomed to operating under the instruction of a project manager, normally an architect.
+An experienced project manager will consider all the elements of your renovation, using experience, expertise and joined-up thinking to stitch them all together.
+The project manager will care about your project and the quality of your completed deep retrofit.

-In addition to this, it’s actually illegal now not to appoint a competent person to plan and oversee your project.
-It is essential therefore to ensure that the company you engage is competent and fully insured with Public Liability, Employers Liability and All Risks insurance cover.
-If the contractor you engage is not fully insured and an accident happens on site, then it is you, the householder who may be liable to pay out!
+In addition to this, for health and safety reasons it is now a legal requirement to appoint a competent person to plan and oversee your project.
+It is essential therefore to ensure that the company you engage is competent and fully insured with public liability, employers liability and all risks insurance cover.
+If the contractor you engage is not competent and properly insured and an accident happens on site, then you may find yourself badly exposed.

 Carrying out a survey to establish the condition of your existing building is also of utmost importance.
 By doing this you will minimise the likelihood of ‘nasty surprises’ during the course of the job.
 By getting a survey done you will also avoid wasting time considering unworkable solutions such as, for example, underfloor heating, which may not function in your building due to its original condition.

-Be very clear about what you want to achieve in your Deep Retrofit renovation project and why you want to achieve these things.
+Be very clear about what you want to achieve in your deep retrofit renovation project and why you want to achieve these things.
 What is your primary motivation for doing the project?
 It may be that you are uncomfortable or cold in your home or that your fuel bills are too high.
 Perhaps your house is draughty or suffers with condensation?
 Or your main priority may be to transform a badly laid out, old-fashioned and dated house that doesn’t function well for you and your family.
-Make a definitive list of all the elements of your home that don’t work well for you and make sure that your final specification solves as many of these issues as possible.
+Make a definitive list of all the elements of your home that don’t work well for you and make sure that the final plan for your house solves as many of these issues as possible.
 Don’t loose sight of these priorities during the design process.

 Knowing what you want to achieve also means that design decisions can be finalised well in advance of the project commencing.
 By being well-organised beforehand you will avoid the stress of making important decisions under pressure while the works are ongoing on site.
 This will also greatly speed up the whole building process and you’ll be able to occupy your home sooner and avoid any extra costs.